gkartik15/hoai-interview-kartik-gupta/README.md

    Process this invoice: [paste invoice text or upload file]
    ```
    - The AI will extract and validate invoice data
+   - Checks for duplicate invoices automatically
    - For valid invoices: Shows extracted data and confirms storage
+   - For duplicates: Shows matching criteria and existing invoice details
    - For invalid invoices: Highlights issues and suggests corrections

 2. View processed invoices: